 Big changes to the SALT deduction are on the table — see what they could mean for you.

-The House version of the 2025 Trump tax bill proposed raising the SALT cap to $40,000 ($20,000 for separate filers) with the change applying only for 2025.
-The higher deduction would begin to phase down for incomes above $500,000 ($250,000 if married filing separately), but not fall below the current $10,000 / $5,000 minimum.
+The House initially proposed raising the SALT cap from $10,000 to $40,000 ($20,000 for separate filers) in 2025.
+It would then increase incrementally each year through 2033, at which point it would stop rising and remain permanently fixed.
+Under that plan, the higher deduction would begin to phase down for incomes above $500,000 ($250,000 if married filing separately), but not fall below the current $10,000 / $5,000 minimum.

 Raising the Standard Deduction